 Establish program that will expand the diversity of the state’s generation resources through the development of renewable resources and customer-specific generation.

-Potential sale of SCE transmission assets.
+Potential state purchase of SCE transmission assets.

 The roadmap includes options to leverage SCE’s transmission assets to bring utility financial stability.